driver-oss/driver-core/README.md

  * `config` Contains method `loadDefaultConfig` with default way of providing config to the application,
  * `messages` Localization messages supporting different locales and methods to read from config,
  * `database` Method for database initialization from config, `Id` and `Name` mapping and schema lifecycle,
- * `rest` Wrapper over call to external REST API, does logging and stats call,
+ * `rest` Wrapper over call to external REST API, authorization, context headers, does logging and stats call,
  * `json` Json formats for `Id`, `Name`, `Time`, `Revision` and converters for enums and value classes,
- * `auth` Permissions and roles, auth token definitions, `authorize` directive to verify auth token,
  * `file` Stub for file storage web-service and implementations for S3 and FS `FileStorage`,
  * `app` Base class for Driver service, which initializes swagger, app modules and its routes.
  * `generators` Set of functions to prototype APIs.
 Combine with `faker` package,